XianyiCheng/HiDex/Readme.md

 # Run Examples
 The setup for different tasks is in `/data/{task-name}/setup.yaml`

-To run the planner
+To check a task
 ```
-build/bin/hidex_planner {path_to_setup.yaml}
+build/bin/hidex_planner data/{task-name}
 ```
+Currently, the default is to visualize a plan it has generated and saved before.
+You can change the `visualize_option` in the setup.yaml in the task folder to do the planning.
+It includes "csv" (visualize a plan), "setup" (visualize the environment setup and start and goal), "save" (run the planner and save the result), "show" (run the planner, save the result, and visualize the plan).
+Please check the `setup.yaml` in `data/template_task` for more instructions.

 Here is an example.
 Run this in the project root folder
 ```
-build/bin/hidex_planner ./data/bookshelf/setup.yaml
+build/bin/hidex_planner data/bookshelf
 ```

-You should change the `visualize_option` in the setup.yaml to tell the planner what you want to see.
+You will see the plan of pulling a book out of the bookshelf.

 # Write your own task

-1. You first want to create a task folder, it doesn't matter where you put the folder, but we recommend you to put it under `{project-root}/data/`.
+1. You first want to create a task folder, it doesn't matter where you put the folder, but we recommend to put it under `{project-root}/data`.
+We recommend copying the folder `{project-root}/data/template_task`.

-2. If you want to use your own robot models, it requires you to change the source code.
-Please jump to ???.
-For starting, we recommend using our preset robot models.

-3. If you are okay to start with the preset robot models, the only thing you need to do is to modify the `setup.yaml`.
-Please copy the file `{project-root}/data/template_task/setup.yaml` to your task folder.
-Please carefully follow the instructions in the file to make your own task.
+2. For starting, we recommend using our preset robot models.
+Then, the only thing you need to do is to modify the `setup.yaml`.
+Please follow the instructions in `{project-root}/data/template_task/setup.yaml` to make your own task.
+It is also beneficial to refer to other tasks in the `data` folder.

-5. Now you are ready to run your own task with the command `build/bin/hidex_planner ./data/{your-task-folder}/setup.yaml`
+3. Now you are ready to run your own task with the command `build/bin/hidex_planner data/{your-task-folder}`

+4. If you want to use your own robot models, it requires changes to the source code.